tianzhaotju/CODA/README.md

 --- --- ---

-Download the datasets and models -- [subjects](https://drive.google.com/file/d/1D6eJ_5F0x8F6yoJ1F2oOX_qTWegtFRR8/view)
+Download the datasets and models from this [Google Drive Link](https://drive.google.com/file/d/1D6eJ_5F0x8F6yoJ1F2oOX_qTWegtFRR8/view).

 ## Demo
 Let's take the CodeBERT and Authorship Attribution task as an example.